Uncategorized

 • Record: Relaxed, aimed at a reader who decides on products or events.

 • Tips: Avoid exaggerations.
-Provides a balanced opinion with emphatic language.
+Provide a balanced opinion using emphatic language.

 4. Article (Levels: B1, B2 and C1):